tomlurge/converTor/docs/notes.md

     https://avro.apache.org/docs/current/spec.html#schema_record
       Default values for union fields correspond to the first schema in the union.

-json
-  - test avro 1.8.1 patch
-      that should now indicate where the problem is check why my guess (unimplemented abstract class) was wrong and Blues explanation
-      give feedback
-      submit feature request
-  - implement deprecated json converson with pretty printing

 parquet
   parquet chokes on non-empty output directories if they are not HDFS